The Village School Kindergarten Curriculum

 Morning meeting provides a friendly and enjoyable daily routine, giving children opportunities for song, movement, the sharing of news, ideas, and theme related objects.

-Themes last a typical ten week cycle.
-They often reflect the changing seasons, and tie in as closely as possible with the children’s immediate experience.
+Themes last a typical ten-week cycle, reflecting the changing seasons, and tie in as closely as possible with the children’s immediate experience.
 Examples of themes include: Gardens and Vegetables, Birds, Earth and Rocks, Olden Times, and Spring.

 In kindergarten children begin writing in journals, and in a variety of book making activities.
-Writing is often based around our themes and styles include personal experiences, ‘How to…’ books, story writing, and poetry.
+Writing is often based around our themes.
+Styles include personal experiences, ‘How to…’ books, story writing, and poetry.

 The class follows the Handwriting Without Tears program which provides multi-sensory instruction including chalk boards, play dough, ‘Etch-a-Sketch’ boards, and writing books.